- Stanton Williams and Asif Khan announced as the winner of the international competition to find an architect to design the new Museum of London

-The museum intends to submit a planning application for the West Smithfield site to the City of London Corporation in 2018 and to deliver the new museum by 2022.
+The museum intends to submit a planning application for the West Smithfield site to the City of London Corporation in 2018 and to deliver the new museum in five to six years.

 The public exhibition displaying the shortlisted design concepts for the new museum at West Smithfield will remain on display until 11 September 2016.
 Full details are available on the museum’s website www.museumoflondon.org.uk.